Complete Guide to SketchUp Layout

 About this course

 Layout comes bundled with SketchUp Pro and lets you extract annotated drawings directly from your 3D model.
-This course starts with interface fundamentals—paper space, toolbar customisation, and tray management.
-You'll work through shape tools, transform commands, and object styles before learning to link SketchUp models via Send to Layout or File > Insert.
+This course starts with interface fundamentals—paper space, toolbar customisation, and document management.
+You'll work through shape tools, transform commands, and object styles before learning to link your SketchUp models to Layout.
 The core lessons cover viewport render modes (raster for speed, vector for crisp lines, hybrid for both), scene switching, and viewport locking.
 Then you'll add dimensions that snap to model geometry, labels, schedules, and title blocks.
 Using a real residential project, you'll build complete drawing packages and output presentation-ready PDFs.

 This comprehensive Layout course transforms your understanding of SketchUp's documentation capabilities, teaching you to create professional construction drawings that rival traditional CAD output.
 Through the Brooks Drive residential project, you'll master the complete workflow from 3D model linking through to construction-ready drawing production.